 Touching down into the little town of Loreto, Mexico, I saw immediately that I’d arrived somewhere very different.
 This was not the typical, sophisticated Mexican resort area I had expected.
 Loreto is small, quaint and beautifully situated on the east coast of the Baja California peninsula between the Sea of Cortez, (also known as the Gulf of California), and the impressive La Giganta Mountain range to the west.
 This charming town is fairly quiet and seemingly unspoiled by mass tourism, yet the variety of things to do in Loreto may surprise visitors.

 It’s small miracle that Loreto is still so authentic and unspoiled.
 The town was identified by the Mexican government in 1967 as one of five targeted places for new, purpose-built tourist resorts.
 The other four were Cancun, Ixtapa, Los Cabos and Huatulco, and today their mass tourism economies and fabulous adults only all inclusive Mexican resorts are well known and very well established, for better or worse.

 Tips for Visiting Loreto, Mexico

-Beach enthusiasts, backpackers and nature-loving tourists who are seeking an alternative to the full-on, all-inclusive Mexican resort experience can be very grateful that in spite of development pressures and last-century planning, Loreto remains a small, authentic Mexican town that appears to have successfully embraced a tourism industry on its own, particular terms.
+Beach enthusiasts, backpackers and nature-loving tourists who are seeking an alternative to the full-on, all-inclusive Mexican resort experience can be very grateful for Loreto.
+Located on the Baja peninsula south of La Paz, Loreto remains a small, authentic Mexican town that appears to have successfully embraced a tourism industry on its own terms.